Kuwguap/calvarypay/README.md

-# EliteEpay - Elite e-Payment Ecosystem for Africa
+# CalvaryPay - Elite e-Payment Ecosystem for Africa

 A secure, scalable, and resilient payment infrastructure built for African financial services and cross-border payments.